goma/goma/scripts/README.md

 The build scripts in this directory exist to alleviate the pain of building-by-hand the libraries goma needs to run.
 They are used regularly in Ubuntu 14.04+ and CentOS 6+.

-They will build the following packages and libraries (with or without support for C++ 11):
+They will build the following packages and libraries

 * OpenMPI
 * CMake